Well5a/monitoring-todolist/README.md

 For testing or development purposes a local Kubernetes instance like [Minikube](https://kubernetes.io/docs/setup/minikube/) is often useful.

 You need a working Minikube installation, after that execute the create.sh script to create the Kubernetes resources on the cluster.
-The app will become available on the internal-IP of the cluster node (get it with `kubectl get node -o wide`)
+The app will become available on the internal-IP of the cluster node (get it with `kubectl get node -o wide`).

+For access to services of type LoadBalancer with Minikube you have to run `minikube tunnel` in a seperate command line window.
+Then the External IPs will become available.

-With Minikube you can access a dashboard that shows the availability of your cluster and the ressources within.
+With Minikube you can access a dashboard that shows the availability of your cluster and the resources within.
 Command `kubectl proxy` provides this dashboard at localhost:8001.